The Pros and Cons of High-Cost, Short-Term Lending

 Flexible Requirements

-It Can Raise Your Credit Score
+Can Help You Build Your Credit Score

 Cons of Short-Term Lending Solutions

+Before selecting a short-term loan, it’s vital to ensure you can meet repayment stipulations.
 A failure to do so may result in steep fines and larger payments that are difficult to pay off fully.
+Here are some of the challenges common of short-term loans.

-Frequent Loan Payments
+Frequent Payments

 Instead of monthly loan payments, a short-term loan requires daily or weekly payments.
 Although automating payments helps you save time, you need to have the funds in your account for recurring payments.